anhbiphan/Mod_4_Bitcoin_Project/README.md

 #### Problems:
 - Prices change over time.
 So last years price may be different from today's price.
 - When buying, we want to know if that is the lowest point or just a regular low.
-How can we find the best possible low to enter the market that a specific price.
+How can we find the best possible low to enter the market at that specific price.
-- We don't know if when would be a good opportunity to make trades.
+- We don't know when would be a good opportunity to make trades.

 #### Solutions:
 - Using indicators to help identify the best possible prices to buy or sell.
 - MACD(Moving Average Convergence Divergence), RSI(Relative Strength Index), STD(Standard Deviation)
+- Finding the local minima and maxima would be the best option.
+After that we can train our model on those labels and see how well if predicts on the dataset as a whole.

 #### Recommendations for further developments:
 - Add more indicators/feature engineering
 - Figure out how to solve for the drastic price drops or increases, so our model can learn better.

 ## Project Findings:
 - Outside of the True High/Lows, I was able to find other price points that could be possible high/low.
 - The window period for MACD influenced the prediction of the model.
-So playing around with the window can help improve or diminish the results
+So adjusting the window can help improve or diminish the results.

 ### Methods Used
 * Statistics